compiler-explorer/compiler-explorer/docs/WindowsSubsystemForLinux.md

 CE only required a few changes in order to run properly under WSL.
 Those changes are listed here:

-- `app.js`:
+- `app.ts`:
   - `process.env.wsl` is set if CE if the string "Microsoft" in found in the output of `uname -a`.
 This works for all WSL distros as they all run on the base Microsoft Linux kernel.
   - If the `-tmpDir` option is specified on the command line, both `process.env.tmpDir` and `process.env.winTmp` are set to the specified value Note that if this is specified as a non-Windows volume, Windows executables will fail to run properly.
 Otherwise, `process.env.winTmp` is set to the value of the Windows `%TEMP%` directory if CE can get the temp path from invoking `cmd.exe` from WSL.
-- `lib/exec.js`: Execute the compiler in the temporary directory.
+- `lib/exec.ts`: Execute the compiler in the temporary directory.
 If the compiler's binary is located on a mounted volume (`startsWith("/mnt"`)) and CE is running under WSL, run the compiler in the `winTmp` directory.
 Otherwise, use the Linux temp directory.
-- `lib/compilers/wsl-vc.js`: See also `wine-vc.js`, the Wine version of this compiler-specific file.
+- `lib/compilers/wsl-vc.ts`: See also `wine-vc.ts`, the Wine version of this compiler-specific file.
 These files provide custom behaviors for a compiler.
 This file does two interesting things:
   - The `CompileCl` function translates from Linux-style directories to Windows-style directories (`/mnt/c/tmp` to `c:/tmp`) so that `CL.exe` can find its input files.
   - The `newTempDir` function creates a temporary directory in `winTmp`.
 CEs creates directories under the temp directory that start with `compiler-explorer-compiler` where the compiler and compiler output lives.
-This is similar to the function in `lib/base-compiler.js`.
+This is similar to the function in `lib/base-compiler.ts`.
 - `etc/config/c++.defaults.properties`: Add a configuration (`&cl19`) for MSVC compilers.
 This edits in here are currently wrong in two ways, but it doesn't affect the main CE instance as it uses `amazon` properties files, and it doesn't affect anyone running a local copy of CE because CE will just fail silently when it can't find a compiler.